MyEtherWallet/knowledge-base/source/_posts/en/dapps/register-ens-domain.md

 **Step 3.** Confirm the transaction, and the ownership of your domain will be transferred.

 ***
-###### If you've previously placed an auction for your domain and haven't touched it sense , you need to migrate it to the new registrar.
+###### If you've previously won an auction for your domain and haven't touched it since, you need to migrate it to the new registrar.

 ## __Migrating to the New Registrar__